Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 Spend time with friends or listen to music

-Avoid overloading yourself with information or comparing yourself to others.
+Avoid overloading yourself with information or comparing yourself to others

-"On the eve of the race, avoid spending too much time analyzing the courses or consulting performance data.
-Focus on your own goals and don't let comparisons with other participants increase your anxiety."
+On the eve of the race, avoid spending too much time analyzing the courses or checking performance data.
+Focus on your own goals and don’t let comparisons with other participants increase your anxiety.

-Back to blog
+Return to the blog